 As Ubuntu users, especially as administrators, we need to check how much RAM resources our system uses and how much of it is free.
 We also know that most administrative tasks are better done from the Linux command line than from the graphical user interface.
-For example, servers usually work on the shell, and there is no graphical user interface at all.
-Since it is most important to control the memory resources on servers, it is best to learn the appropriate commands that can help us manage servers.
+For example, servers usually work on the shell, with no graphical user interface.
+Since it is most important to control the memory resources on servers, it is best to learn the appropriate commands to help us manage servers.

 In this article, we will explain how you can check the available memory using the following 5 commands:

 - vmstat command

 - top command